City Unscripted

 I've probably passed through Shin Osaka Station hundreds of times, but I still get a little thrill seeing those sleek trains lined up.
 It represents how connected we are to other major cities while maintaining our distinct Osaka identity.

-Local insight: The best food at Shin Osaka Station isn't in the fancy restaurant floors – it's the bento boxes from the convenience stores on the lower level.
+Local insight: The best food at Shin Osaka Station isn't on the fancy restaurant floors; it's the bento boxes from the convenience stores on the lower level.
 Cheaper, fresher, and exactly what locals grab for bullet train journeys.

 Most international visitors get their first taste of Osaka through Kansai International Airport.
 Built on an artificial island, it's an engineering marvel that feels very different from Narita Airport near Tokyo.
 Unlike Narita Airport, which serves the greater Tokyo area, KIX feels more integrated into the regional transport network.
 The train ride from Kansai International Airport into central Osaka gives you this great preview of how our city transitions from modern industrial areas to dense urban neighborhoods.